 Morris v.
 Quigley is a case arising out of a bankruptcy filing in West Virginia.
 The main issue in question was whether it is reasonable for the debtor to deduct monthly payments in the calculating of disposable income where she will not actually be making the future payments.
 Disposable income is defined as the amount of income available after taxes are deducted.

 The facts of this case begin when Debtor filed for Chapter 13 bankruptcy.
-When deciding to file for bankruptcy in Los Angeles‚ the decision of what to file under can be very confusing.
+When deciding to file for bankruptcy in Woodland Hills‚ the decision of what to file under can be very confusing.
 Chapter 13 is a type of bankruptcy that allows the individual to financially reorganize under the guidance and supervision of a trustee.
 This is only available to individuals who have regular income and have a certain fixed amount of unsecured and secured debts.
 Through the bankruptcy process the debtor is responsible for making a plan where the debtor agrees to pay the trustee a portion of their future earnings to be used in paying back their creditors.

 A trustee is a bankruptcy court appointed representative responsible for administering to the estate that is involved in the bankruptcy proceeding.
 The trustee must distribute the future earnings received from the debtor proportionally to the debtor’s creditors.
 Additionally‚ they are responsible for managing negotiations to ensure the compliance with the law and the bankruptcy court ruling.
 In this case‚ the trustee is suing the Debtor for misrepresenting her projected disposable income.